joshr120/open-deck/README.md

 Full Video and build guide here: https://youtu.be/SCIMHQAToSw

-Thanks to PCBWay for their support on this project, the PCB's can be ordered directly from them by uploading the provided Gerbers.
+Thanks to PCBWay for their support on this project.
 Check them out and support the project here: [PCBWay](https://pcbway.com/g/heg1oh)

 The anodised aluminium parts for the custom aluminium version can be purchased from [PCBWay](https://pcbway.com/g/heg1oh) using the files in the "aluminium version" folder.